haiderny/synapse/README.md

 * `disabled`: A boolean value indicating if haproxy configuration management for just this service instance ought be disabled.
 For example, if you want file output for a particular service but no HAProxy config. (default is ``False``)
 * `port`: the port (on localhost) where HAProxy will listen for connections to the service.
-If this is omitted, only a backend stanza (and no frontend stanza) will be generated for this service; you'll need to get traffic to your service yourself via the `shared_frontend` or manual frontends in `extra_sections`
+If this is null, just the bind_address will be used (e.g. for unix sockets) and if omitted, only a backend stanza (and no frontend stanza) will be generated for this service.
+In the case of a bare backend, you'll need to get traffic to your service yourself via the `shared_frontend` or manual frontends in `extra_sections`
-* `bind_address`: force HAProxy to listen on this address ( default is localhost ).
+* `bind_address`: force HAProxy to listen on this address (default is localhost).
 Setting `bind_address` on a per service basis overrides the global `bind_address` in the top level `haproxy`.
-Having HAProxy listen for connections on different addresses ( example: service1 listen on 127.0.0.2:443 and service2 listen on 127.0.0.3:443) allows /etc/hosts entries to point to services.
+Having HAProxy listen for connections on different addresses (example: service1 listen on 127.0.0.2:443 and service2 listen on 127.0.0.3:443) allows /etc/hosts entries to point to services.
 * `bind_options`: optional: default value is an empty string, specify additional bind parameters, such as ssl accept-proxy, crt, ciphers etc.
 * `server_port_override`: **DEPRECATED**.
 Renamed [`backend_port_override`](#backend_port_override) and moved to the top level hash.
 This will be removed in future versions.
 * `server_options`: the haproxy options for each `server` line of the service in HAProxy config; it may be left out.